 - 100 grams (2/3 cup) dark chocolate, chopped

 - 375 grams (3 cups) icing sugar or powdered sugar

 - 3 tablespoons full fat or whole milk

 - 6 large peanut butter cups or 12 mini ones

-- Spoon out your batter evenly between the cupcake liners and bake in the oven for 18-20 minutes or until they spring back lightly when touched.
-Place the cupcakes on a cooling rack to cool completely
+- Spoon out your batter evenly between the cupcake liners.
+Bake for approximately 18-20 minutes or until they spring back lightly when touched.
+Place the cupcakes on a cooling rack to cool completely.